-Determine if the nuisance is health-related
+Determine if the nuisance is health-related.

-Address concerns with the responsible party
+Address concerns with the responsible party.

 Attempt to resolve the problem directly by discussing it with the person or entity causing the nuisance.
 If these efforts fail, you may proceed with filing a complaint.

-Submit it online or in writing – phone complaints are only accepted in emergencies (e.g., total loss of heat during freezing weather).
+Submit it online or in writing.
+Phone complaints are only accepted in emergencies (e.g., total loss of heat during freezing weather).

 Complete the complaint form with property directions and detailed information about the nuisance.
+Provide your signature, address, and phone number for further communication.
+Signed complaints receive priority.
+We will investigate anonymous complaints as time allows.

-Complaints are usually handled in the order received, with a typical turnaround time of one to two weeks.
+Complaints are usually handled in the order received with a typical turnaround time of one to two weeks.

 Investigation Process

-After we receive a complaint, an environmental health specialist (health inspector) will inspect the property or facility.
+After we receive a complaint, a health inspector will visit the property.
+Public health officials have the legal authority to inspect the property, even if the situation where “No Trespassing” signs are posted.
 Unannounced inspections are preferred to assess the conditions accurately.
-We may need the person making the complaint to be present for housing complaints so we can access the home.
+In the case of housing complaints, we may need the person filing the complaint to be present so we can access the home.

 Invalid Complaints